-GreenPower Provider GreenPower Product Independent Auditor Opinion Qualification Statement Perenia's Audit Opinion as defined in the National GreenPower Accreditation Program Rules, Version 5 (January 2009).
-Hydro will be required to make the purchases to meet its obligations for 2009 during the 2010 Settlement Period (Criteria 3.10).
-Red Energy 10% Greenpower In our opinion, the GreenPower Annual Audit Report of Red Energy's 10% GreenPower product for the Settlement Period 1 January to 31 December 2009 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 5 (January 2009).
-Red Energy stated it was unknown whether its customers that used the GreenPower logo applied the GreenPower Logo Usage Guidelines (Criteria 4.5).
-In Perenia's opinion, except for the matters referred to in the Qualification Statement, Red Energy's 10% Greenpower Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 5 (January 2009).
-Red Energy Evergreen 100% Greenpower In our opinion, the GreenPower Annual Audit Report of Red Energy's Evergreen 100% GreenPower product for the Settlement Period 1 January to 31 December 2009 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 5 (January 2009).
-Red Energy stated it was unknown whether its customers that used the GreenPower logo applied the GreenPower Logo Usage Guidelines (Criteria 4.5).
-In Perenia's opinion, except for the matters referred to in the Qualification Statement, Red Energy's Evergreen 100% GreenPower Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 5 (January 2009).
+GreenPower Provider GreenPower Product Independent Auditor Opinion Qualification Statement Perenia's Audit Opinion requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 6 (January 2010). marketing of the GreenPower product.
+(Criteria 4.3) Horizon Power purchased GPRs from Denham Wind Farm which is no longer an accredited Generator under the GreenPower Program.
+(Criteria 3.2) National GreenPower Accreditation Program Rules, Version 6 (January 2010).
+Momentum Momentum Energy Green Product In our opinion, the GreenPower Annual Audit Report for Momentum Energy's Green Energy GreenPower product relating to the Settlement Period 1 January to 31 December 2010 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 6 (January 2010) with exceptions relating to compliance with the GreenPower Provider Marketing Guidelines 2008/2009.
+Momentum stated that they did not grant the Program Manager permissions to use intellectual property related to the advertising and marketing of the GreenPower product.
+(Criteria 4.3) In Perenia's opinion, except for the matters referred to in the Qualification Statement, Momentum's GreenPower Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 6 (January 2010).
+Neighbourhood Energy GreenLight In our opinion, in all material respects, the GreenPower Annual Audit Report of Neighbourhood Energy's GreenLight product for the Settlement Period 1 January 2010 to 31 December 2010 is fairly presented, and in accordance, with the applicable requirements of the National GreenPower Accreditation Program as defined in the National Neighbourhood Energy stated that they did not grant the Program Manager permissions to use intellectual property related to the advertising and marketing of the GreenPower product.
+(Criteria 4.3) Neighbourhood Energy's Report does not state whether they are block or In Perenia's opinion, except for the matters referred to in the Qualification Statement, Neighbourhood Energy's GreenPower Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 6 (January 2010).